stiggg/xi-error-bundle/README.md

 ```

 By default, the user sees the original exception message when in "test" or "dev" environment, and some more general error message in other environments.

+## Assertions

+This bundle includes assertion component & service.
+Component can be used on it's own, service does automatic assertion logging.

+### Why use separate assertion logging?